hroncok/eng.hroncok.cz/_posts/2016-03-28-pytest-mac.md

 In the past, I've managed to manually install some hacked version of Mac OS X Mavericks into VirtualBox and SSH into it from my Fedora host.
 I've used that virtual machine a lot to test my projects.
 However, the way of installing it was not very straight-forward.
-Recently a friend showed me that I can set up a virtual Mac OS X using Vagrant, in an automated fashion.
+Recently [@Syky27](https://twitter.com/syky27) showed me that I can set up a virtual Mac OS X using Vagrant, in an automated fashion.

 First you'll need [Vagrant](https://www.vagrantup.com/).
 On Fedora, you can use the one packaged in the distribution and just do `dnf install vagrant`.
 I've used VirtualBox provider for it, because